-Omega-3s are essential fatty acids that you need to get by eating fish and some plant-based foods such as flaxseeds and nut oils.
+Omega-3s are essential fatty acids that you can get by eating fish and some plant-based foods such as flaxseeds and nut oils.
 A study published in 2013 in “Plos One” showed schoolchildren with high levels of omega-3 fatty acids in their blood had better reading and memory skills and fewer behavioral problems.
 Serving more omega-3s sounds like a win-win for parents and children, but be wary of increasing your child’s omega-3 intake too much because eating large amounts of these essential fatty acids can produce unwanted side effects.

 If you choose to give your child an omega-3 supplement, uncomfortable symptoms might occur.
 According to the National Center for Complementary and Alternative Medicine, omega-3 supplements could cause digestive issues, such as burping, indigestion and diarrhea.
 The Linus Pauling Institute reports that heartburn and nausea might also result from these supplements and, in some children, an allergic reaction.
 These supplements also have the potential to suppress your child’s immune system, making him more susceptible to infections and other problems.